 There are core (non-negotiable) and non-core (contextual) vaccines to consider.
 Core pet vaccinations for dogs immunise against distemper and parvo.
-Non-core vaccinations immunise dogs against things like kennel cough and canine leptospirosis, which causes, among other things, intense vomiting and diarrhoea.
+Non-core vaccinations immunise dogs against things like kennel cough.

 Core vaccinations for cats immunise against parvo and herpesvirus.
 Non-core vaccinations immunise against things like feline immunodeficiency virus (FIV) and feline leukaemia.

-Call us on (08) 9651 1420 to make an appointment and find out whether annual pet vaccination or a triennial schedule is right for you.
+Call us on (08) 9651 1420 to make an appointment and find out whether annual pet vaccination.

 Non-medical pet services in WA